In Sweden there are over 3,000 wind power turbines, which provided 11.5 TWh of electrical energy during 2014. Photo: Torbjörn Bergkvist/Vindkraft Norr

 In 2005, Sweden introduced a special five-year programme designed to boost energy efficiency in industry.
 Under this programme, the 180 or so power-intensive industries taking part were granted tax relief in exchange for drawing up energy plans and taking steps to reduce energy use.
-When it ended in 2009, the programme had yielded energy savings of about 1.45 TWh per year at a value of about SEK 500 million (EUR 57.6 million, USD 76.9 million).
-It has now been re-introduced.
-This time, the programme will involve around 90 industries that together account for a fifth of the country’s total electricity consumption.
+When it ended in 2009, the programme had yielded energy savings of about 1.45 TWh per year at a value of about SEK 500 million (EUR 53.9 million, USD 59.4 million).

 Since 1 January 2008, a new law on energy declarations has been in force in Sweden.
 A declaration, used in conjunction with a sale, for example, is designed to show clearly how much energy a building consumes in comparison with others.
 Based on an EU directive and applying to all owners of private homes, blocks of flats and other premises, the declaration scheme aims to promote more efficient energy use.

-Swedish companies investing in energy conservation
+Companies investing in green energy

 Other sectors are also putting greater emphasis on green energy and energy conservation.
-IKEA, for instance, adopted a new sustainability strategy in 2012.
-Its aim is not just to conserve more energy itself but also to help customers make sustainable choices.
-IKEA’s goal is to become totally self-sufficient by 2020 wherever it operates around the world.
-In Sweden, it has already achieved a 98 per cent green energy rating through investments in wind power, geo-energy and renewable district heating.
+IKEA, the Swedish multinational furniture retailer, adopted a new sustainability strategy in 2012.
+Its aim is not just to conserve more energy and invest in renewable power such as wind farms, but also to help customers make sustainable choices, such as in their choice of light bulbs or by taking a free IKEA bus to and from the store rather than using a car.

 Large share of renewable energy

-Green electricity certification was introduced in 2003 to promote renewable energy.
+Sweden introduced green electricity certification in 2003 to promote renewable energy.
 To qualify, electricity must come from wind, solar, geothermal or wave power, biofuels or small-scale hydroelectric plants.
-Electricity retailers are required to buy a proportion of “green electricity” as part of their normal supply, while power producers receive certification for the renewable electricity they generate.
+Electricity retailers are required to buy a proportion of ‘green electricity’ as part of their normal supply, while power producers receive certification for the renewable electricity they generate.

 The goal is to boost renewable generation by 25 TWh from 2002 to 2020.
-At present, Sweden is slightly more than halfway to this target, due chiefly to the increased use of biofuels and a steadily expanding wind-power programme.
+At present, Sweden is slightly more than halfway to this target, due chiefly to the increased use of biofuels and a steadily expanding wind power programme.